JulCzar/AnimeX_ReactApp/README.md

 expo start
 ```

-you now dhould be able to run it on your device by expo client - available at your device market.
+you now should be able to run it on your device by expo client - available at your device market.